 It seeks to further prohibit and reduce the limit of alcohol in a specimen of blood taken from any part of the body by deleting reference to any alcohol content in the blood or breath specimen of motor vehicle drivers on the road in South Africa.

-The portfolio committee on transport seeks comment on the bill until 20 November 2020.
+The portfolio committee on transport first called for comment on the bill in October 2020.